Chart Color Schemes

 AreaSearch assessment of residential development activity positions Huskisson - Vincentia among the top 25% of areas assessed nationwide

-Huskisson - Vincentia has seen approximately 66 dwelling approvals per year.
-Over the past five financial years, from FY21 to FY25, around 333 homes have been approved, with an additional 38 approved so far in FY26.
-On average, each new dwelling constructed over these five years accommodates about 1.2 new residents annually.
-However, this rate has moderated to 0.7 people per dwelling over the past two financial years.
+Huskisson - Vincentia has received approximately 66 dwelling approvals per year.
+Over the past five financial years, from FY21 to FY25, a total of 333 homes were approved, with an additional 39 approved in FY26 so far.
+On average, each dwelling constructed over these years accommodated around 1.2 new residents annually, indicating balanced supply and demand conditions.
+However, this figure has moderated to 0.7 people per dwelling over the past two financial years, suggesting improved balance between supply and demand.

 Frequently Asked Questions - Development